Rinchan

-Jonaraja notes that Suhadeva, then ruler of Kashmir, received him with all honors; he sought to pay his way out of a conflict and levied new taxes on all subjects.
-This did not go down well with the Brahmins who threatened to fast until death, bringing Suhadeva's plans to an end and spurring the inevitable.
-(Note: In Dharmashastra cannon, Brahmins are exempted from being levied with taxes.)
-In contrast, BIS does not mention any negotiation—the sole aim was said to be to massacre Kashmiris and gain wealth.

-Biography

 Early life

 Little is known about the antecedents of Rinchan.
-While BIS claims him to have arrived from "Tibet", Jonaraja says that he was a Ladakhi nobleman of Buddhist faith whose father and other relatives were treacherously murdered at the hands of Kalamanya (probably Balti) clan.
+While Baharistan-i-shahi (BIS) claims him to have arrived from "Tibet", Jonaraja says that he was a Ladakhi nobleman of Buddhist faith whose father and other relatives were treacherously murdered at the hands of Kalamanya (probably a Balti) clan.
 Rinchan took his revenge by feigning to make peace with the Kalamanyas, lured them unarmed to drink the chalice at a river-bank and had them murdered with a hidden axe.
-Despite this success, there were ample adversaries left in Ladakh, and he chose to ply his trade in North Kashmir.
+Despite this success, there were ample adversaries left in Ladakh, and he chose to ply his trade in northern Kashmir.

-Ascension to Power
+Ascension

-Rinchan was allowed to reside at Gaganagiri by Ramchandra, Governor of Lahara and began to ascend the hierarchy of power; Suhadeva allowed this with the aim of keeping Ramchandra in check.
+Rinchan was allowed to reside at Gaganagiri by Ramchandra, governor of Lahara and began to ascend the hierarchy of power; Suhadeva allowed this with the aim of keeping Ramchandra in check.
 Before long, Rinchan had gained tremendous wealth by selling off Kashmiris as slaves to Ladakh — this trade ran in parallel to Qadr's depredations and did not draw any imperial response.
 By the time, Qadr decided to return (Jonaraja blames the impending winters whereas BIS blames the lack of food), Kashmir was in a state of total ruin with the elites dead or distant; Suhadeva lacked popular legitimacy and Rinchan had his eyes set on the throne.

 That the people were allowed to form armed groups to ward off robbers etc. helped Rinchan; he utilized the loopholes to raise a group of faithful soldiers in Lahar.
 However, Ramchandra proved to be a hard obstacle to his machinations and Rinchan had him assassinated by sneaking in fellow Ladakhis into Lahara Fort as cloth-merchants over the course of days.
-The fort was seized, his relatives imprisoned, and Kota—the daughter of Ramchandra—married to Rinchan himself, by force.
+The fort was seized, his relatives imprisoned, and Kota — the daughter of Ramchandra — married to Rinchan himself, by force.